OsBlaineOra/db-devops-tools/README.md

 An Oracle Compute instance is a Cloud VM that you will use to install and run all of the software for the lab.
 1. Click "Create a VM instance" in the Compute box.
    ![](images/cloudDashboard.png)
-1. Populate the instance name or keep the default.
+1. Populate the name or keep the default.
    ![](images/createComputeForm1.png)
 1. Scroll down the the "Add SSH keys" section.
 1. Select "Paste SSH keys".